skrubis/VX1-stm32-CANBootloader/README.txt

 6.2 When checksum isn't correct print an 'E' then go to step 4.1 7 When done print a 'D' and start main firmware

+* When updating via CAN you may specify the 3rd word (DESIG_UNIQUE_ID2) in bytes 4-7 in order to only have the matching node enter update mode

 Notes:
 - By checksum I mean the one calculated by the STMs integrated CRC32 unit.
 - The actual firmware has a reset command the cycle through the bootloader